devhik0/bookstore-client/README.md

 - Install deps via `pnpm i` or `npm i` (pnpm recommended)
 - Start dev server via `pnpm dev` or `npm dev`
 - Follow other scripts in `package.json` to build and others.
 * Note: Because of its strongly dependent on backend API it will look like crashing due to fetch error but dont worry its intentional as a security step.
-For further info refer to me via opening an issue or reaching directly to him.
+For further info refer to me via opening an issue or reaching directly.